ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Most schools charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer ways so that those with financial need to find ways to lower or eliminate these costs.
+There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges offer resources so that those with financial need to find ways to lower or eliminate these fees.

 The cost of transportation in college depends on a few key factors.
 Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you own a car, or will you need to use public transportation?
-All of these factors can drastically impact your transportation budget.
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.

 Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city might be expensive, but cities may offer more buses, trains and low-cost flight options to actually get to school.
+On the flip side, transportation in an urban area can be costly, but there may be more trains, busses or affordable flights to actually get to school.
 City Collegeis located in a in Florida.

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to City College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to City College.

 What will the cost of attending City College be?
 Here is a breakdown of tuition and expenses.